Half of them

 If your spa isn't on my register, it doesn't mean it isn't safe.
 It means I couldn't confirm it was safe from the public record alone.
 There's a difference.
 You can still ask the questions on the checklist in person.
 If the spa is doing the work the right way, the answers come back clean.
 If they don't, you have your answer.

 The floor is not a ranking.
 The floor is a floor.
-Some spas not on it now will be on it next quarter.
-Some on it now will be removed if something changes.
-Aura re-runs every quarter.
+Some spas not on it now will be on it later.
+Some on it now will come off if something changes.
+Screens are re-run by hand, not on a schedule, which is exactly why every profile carries the date of its last one.
 The point isn't to be permanent.
 The point is to be honest about what was true the last time anyone looked.

 The shortcut

 Or you can save yourself the half-hour and look the spa up on the register.
-The 3,197 California spas that made the floor are searchable by city.
-The 706 that cleared every check I could think to run are tagged Aura Screened.
-The next bar — Aura Verified — is the one where the owner has handed over the paperwork I can't see from the outside.
-Zero spas hold Aura Verified today.
+The 2,512 California med spas I confirmed are real are searchable by city.
+The 869 that cleared the public-record screen are tagged Aura Screened.
+The next bar — GlowRanked Verified — is the one where the owner has handed over the paperwork I can't see from the outside.
+Zero spas hold GlowRanked Verified today.
 The number will grow as owners apply.

 Send this to a friend before her next appointment, love.
 I'd rather she check before than text me after.